-Remote Access options for businesses and employees are versatile as Remote Access Software offers many amazing features that redefine how we use devices at work.
-Wake-on-LAN (WoL), for instance, is an essential feature of professional Remote Desktop Solutions and particularly important in the field of Remote Support where devices are being maintained and updated mostly after work hours.
+Remote Access Software offers many amazing features that redefine how we use devices at work.
+Wake-on-LAN (WoL), for instance, is an essential feature of professional Remote Desktop Solutions and particularly important in the field of Remote Support where devices are being maintained from the distance and updated mostly after work hours.

 In this blog post, we will explain what Wake-on-LAN is, how it works, what settings need to be adjusted beforehand, and how it can be used in Remote Work and Remote Support environments to make things a tad bit easier.

 Imagine you could turn on another computer without physically sitting in front of it.
-What seems like a David Copperfield magic trick is nothing more than technological innovation and anyone can do it!
 This feature is called Wake-on-LAN and allows users to “awaken” devices in low power states (such as sleep, hybrid, or shutdown mode) without anyone having to be present at the remote end to physically press the power button.

 If Wake-on-LAN is activated on the remote computer, the network interface adapter (NIC) of the device is still provided with power and connected to the LAN network, even though the machine is sleeping.
-This enables the adapter to wait for a wake-up signal, a special network broadcast packet you are sending from your device to the remote target computer in low power mode.
+This enables the adapter to wait for a wake-up signal, a special network broadcast packet.
+When you want to turn on the remote device, you are sending this signal from your machine to the remote target computer which is in low power mode.
 The broadcast is called Magic Packet and contains the unique MAC address of the device you want to wake up.

-All machines that are able to pick up Wake-on-LAN signals in your network receive this Magic Packet, but like a fingerprint or lock-key-system, the protocol ensures that only the remote device with the matching MAC address can translate the incoming Magic Packet and turn itself back on.
+All machines that can pick up Wake-on-LAN signals in your network receive this Magic Packet, but like a fingerprint or lock key system, the protocol ensures that only the remote device with the matching MAC address can translate the incoming Magic Packet and turn itself back on.
 Once the packet has been successfully received, the network adapter and BIOS of the sleeping remote device will signal the machine to start.

 Remote Desktop Software offers an easy-to-use platform to send out Magic Packets to wake up devices.
 However, there are a few settings that need to be adjusted beforehand, so Wake-on-LAN can be used successfully.
-In order to enable Wake-on-LAN on the target machine you need to ensure that:
+To enable Wake-on-LAN through AnyDesk on the target machine, you need to ensure that:

 If these settings are done correctly, you are now able to send a wake-up request from the active machine in your network A to the sleeping remote machine in network B through AnyDesk.
 AnyDesk servers will scan network B for another AnyDesk online client, that’s why it is important to have one additional device running AnyDesk online in network B. AnyDesk will then request this additional device to send a Magic Packet to wake your target device in the same network B.